 If you do not have an NIE yet, get one before you start seriously viewing properties.
 The process takes time and landlords will not hold a flat for you while you sort it out.

 Apply at the Comisaría Nacional de Policía in La Linea or Algeciras.
-You need your passport, a completed EX-15 form, and a stated reason.
+You need your passport, a completed EX-15 application form, a Modelo 790 fee payment receipt (€10 as of 2026), and a stated reason for the NIE.
 "Rental contract" is a valid reason.
-Book an appointment online — slots go quickly.
+Bring three months of payslips as supporting documentation.
+Book an appointment online, as slots go quickly.

 What Changed for British Nationals After Brexit